s3rvant/boardgames/Just in Time/Rulebook v26.md

 * Place time markers on each of the shards according to the new goal

 Players continue taking actions until the 2nd goal has been completed ending the game in victory for the players, saving Presentville, as place and time restore to their rightful ways.

+## Adjust Difficulty
+The cards granted from rewinding time can be adjusted to either relax or further challenge the efficiency needed while playing the game:

+**Easier**
+* 0-5 time markers: rewind returns the top card from the player's present time place as well as both past time places

+**Harder**
+* 0-5 time markers: rewind returns only the top cards from both of the player's past time places (not present)

+**Impossible?**
+* 3-5 time markers: rewind returns only the top cards from both of the player's past time places (not present)
+* 0-2 time markers: rewind returns only the top card from the player's present time place (not past)